Thomas Jefferson: Slavery

+Scholars give radically differing interpretations on Jefferson's views and relationship with slavery.
+Opinions range from "emancipationists" who view him as an early proto-abolitionist, who subsequently made pragmatic compromises with the slave power to preserve the union; to "revisionists", who argue that he in fact entrenched the institution in American society; with people also having more nuanced opinions, who either argue that Jefferson held inconsistent views on the institution throughout his lifetime or that both interpretations are too overly simplistic.

 Jefferson lived in a planter economy largely dependent upon slavery, and as a wealthy landholder, used slave labor for his household, plantation, and workshops.
 He first recorded his slaveholding in 1774, when he counted 41 enslaved people.
-Over his lifetime he owned about 600 slaves; he inherited about 175 people while most of the remainder were people born on his plantations.
+Over his lifetime he enslaved about 600 people; he inherited about 175 people while most of the remainder were people born on his plantations.
 Jefferson purchased some slaves in order to reunite their families.
 He sold approximately 110 people for economic reasons, primarily slaves from his outlying farms.
-In 1784 when the number of slaves he owned likely was approximately 200, he began to divest himself of many slaves, and by 1794 he had divested himself of 161 individuals.
+In 1784, when the number of people he enslaved likely was approximately 200, he began to divest himself of many slaves, and by 1794 he had divested himself of 161 individuals.

 Approximately 100 slaves lived at Monticello at any given time.
 In 1817, the plantation recorded its largest slave population of 140 individuals.

 Jefferson once said, "My first wish is that the labourers may be well treated".
 Jefferson did not work his slaves on Sundays and Christmas and he allowed them more personal time during the winter months.
-Some scholars doubt Jefferson's benevolence, however, noting cases of excessive slave whippings in his absence.
+Some scholars doubt Jefferson's benevolence, noting cases of excessive slave whippings in his absence.
 His nail factory was staffed only by enslaved children.
 Many of the enslaved boys became tradesmen.
 Burwell Colbert, who started his working life as a child in Monticello's Nailery, was later promoted to the supervisory position of butler.

 Jefferson felt slavery was harmful to both slave and master but had reservations about releasing slaves from captivity, and advocated for gradual emancipation.
 In 1779, he proposed gradual voluntary training and resettlement to the Virginia legislature, and three years later drafted legislation allowing slaveholders to free their own slaves.
 In his draft of the Declaration of Independence, he included a section, stricken by other Southern delegates, criticizing King George III for supposedly forcing slavery onto the colonies.
 In 1784, Jefferson proposed the abolition of slavery in all western U.S. territories, limiting slave importation to 15 years.
 Congress, however, failed to pass his proposal by one vote.
 In 1787, Congress passed the Northwest Ordinance, a partial victory for Jefferson that terminated slavery in the Northwest Territory.
 Jefferson freed his slave Robert Hemings in 1794 and he freed his cook slave James Hemings in 1796.
 Jefferson freed his runaway slave Harriet Hemings in 1822.
 Upon his death in 1826, Jefferson freed five male Hemings slaves in his will.